 Lights–whether you like white or multi-colored lights, please remember as you are untangling strands and replacing bulbs, that your pets can get burned if they chew on them.
 If old bubble lights are what you like to use, you may want to update them because they contain methylene chloride that can upset your pets’ stomachs.

 Live Tree–if your tradition is going to find the perfect tree, settle on watering your tree without any household additives in the event your pets venture under the tree for a drink.

-Tinsel–if you are in the group that loves to decorate with tinsel, you will have to opt out of using this decoration for the sake of your feline friends.
+Tinsel–if you are in the group that loves to decorate with tinsel, you will have to forego using this decoration for the sake of your feline friends.
 It can cause life-threatening injuries when swallowed.

 Ornaments–preferences vary significantly in this department but keep in mind the personality of your pet.
 If you have a puppy, kitten, or active pet, shatterproof-ornaments would be the way to go.
-If you choose to decorate with edible ornaments or popcorn strands, remember to keep them out of reach from curious noses and paws.
+If you choose to decorate with edible ornaments or popcorn strands, remember curious noses may be enticed to snack on them.

-Plants–holly, mistletoe, and poinsettias are a traditional choice when decorating, but they can upset your pets’ gastrointestinal tract or cause heart arrhythmia if your pet chews on them.
-Lilies are a dangerous choice to decorate with if you have cats.
+Plants–holly, mistletoe, and poinsettias are a traditional choice when decorating.
+If your pets choose to chew on one, it can wreak havoc on their gastrointestinal tract or cause heart arrhythmia.
+Lilies are a danger to cats.
 Swallowing one leaf can cause sudden kidney failure.

 When preparing tasty treats to share with co-workers, neighbors, family, or friends keep a watchful eye on your pets’ whereabouts.